D0ugla5MB/Bugigangas/README.md

 ## Versioning

 - v1.0.0 - first stable production version.
 Versioning started now because the app is fully functional.
-- v1.0.1 - replaced the switch statement in home.js with a button map for easier event registration
+- v1.0.1 - updated home.js to replace the switch statement with a button map for event registration.